SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts/use-case-01/README.md

 ## Cleanup

-Execute the following commands to delete all the resources, or to start over.
+Execute the following commands to delete all the resources, or execute them all by running the [script](script2.sh).

     <pre>
+    kubectl delete kibana quickstart
     kubectl delete elasticsearch quickstart
     kubectl delete pv elasticsearch-data
     kubectl delete sc default